 4.Assessing your technology and talent.
 Understanding what equipment you need, and what skills are required to operate it, lets you start training existing staff or adding new employees ahead of time.
 Having people who know what they are doing as you implement each phase ensures your digital transformation proceeds smoothly.

 5.Choosing the right digital transformation partner.
 Having a partner experienced in your industry means they’re likely familiar with any problems you may face.
-Having seen them before, they already know what solutions work and what are a waste of your money.
-The right partner can also help you set short- and medium-term goals, making sure your transformation is progressing according to plan.
+Having seen them before, they already know what solutions work and what is a waste of your money.
+The right partner can also help you set short- and medium-term goals, ensuring your transformation is progressing according to plan.